omnilaboratory/obd/README.md

 Wait till all data downloaded.

 ```
-$ go build olndserver.go
+$ go build obdserver.go
 ```
-which generates the executable binary file `olndserver` under the source code directory.
+which generates the executable binary file `obdserver` under the source code directory.

 if you want to generate exe file for windows platform, use this:
 ```
-$ CGO_ENABLED=0 GOOS=windows GOARCH=amd64 go build olndserver.go
+$ CGO_ENABLED=0 GOOS=windows GOARCH=amd64 go build obdserver.go
 ```
-you will see an olndserver.exe file generated under the same directory.
+you will see an obdserver.exe file generated under the same directory.

-## Step 4: Test channel operations using Websocket
+Run:
 ```
-$ ./olndserver
+$ ./obdserver
 ```
-you will see in the terminal
+The terminal displays:
 ```
 2019/08/23 23:05:15 rpcclient.go:23: &{62.234.216.108:18332 omniwallet cB3]iL2@eZ1?cB2?}
 [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.